-The following directors are not "interested persons" of GSV Capital, as defined in the 1940 Act.
+The following directors are not "interested persons" of NeXt Capital, as defined in the 1940 Act.

 Leonard A. Potter has served as a member of our board of directors since 2011.
 Mr. Potter is currently the Chief Investment Officer of Salt Creek Hospitality, a private acquirer and owner of hospitality related assets.
 From December 2002 through July 2009, Mr. Potter was a Managing Director - Soros Private Equity at Soros Fund Management LLC ("SFM") where, from May 2005 through July 2009, Mr. Potter served as co-head of the Private Equity group and a member of the Private Equity Investment Committee.
 From September 1998 until joining SFM in 2002, Mr. Potter was a Managing Director of Alpine Consolidated LLC, a private merchant bank, and from April 1996 through September 1998, Mr. Potter founded and served as a Managing Director of Capstone Partners LLC, a private merchant bank.
 Prior to founding Capstone Partners, Mr. Potter was an attorney specializing in mergers, acquisitions and corporate finance at Morgan, Lewis & Bockius and Willkie Farr & Gallagher.
-Mr. Potter is currently a member of the board of directors of Solar Senior Capital, Ltd. ("SUNS"), Solar Capital Ltd. ("SLRC"), each a business development company, and 57th Street General Acquisition Corp. ("SQTCW") and has previously served as a board member of several other public companies.
+Mr. Potter is currently a member of the board of directors of Solar Capital Ltd. ("SLRC"), a business development company and 57th Street General Acquisition Corp. ("SQTCW") and has previously served as a board member of several other public companies.
 He also serves on the boards of three private companies, including Hilton Worldwide.
 Mr. Potter has a B.A. from Brandeis University and a J.D. from the Fordham University School of Law.
-Our board of directors has concluded that Mr. Potter's experience practicing as a corporate lawyer provides valuable insight to the board of directors on regulatory and risk management issues, and that his tenure in private equity investments and service as a director of both public and private companies provides industry-specific knowledge and expertise to our board of directors, and that therefore he is qualified to serve as a member of our board of directors.
+Mr. Potter's experience practicing as a corporate lawyer provides valuable insight to the board of directors on regulatory and risk management issues.

+In addition, his tenure in private equity investments and service as a director of both public and private companies provide industryspecific knowledge and expertise to the board of directors.

 Mark W. Flynn has served as a member of our board of directors since 2011.
-Mr. Flynn has managed Trilogy Capital Partners, a Menlo Park California based private investment firm, since its formation in 1997.
+Mr. Flynn has managed Trilogy Capital Partners, a Menlo Park California based merchant banking firm, since its formation in 1997.
 Prior to forming Trilogy, Mr. Flynn worked in various capacities in the investment banking groups at Salomon Brothers and Volpe, Brown & Whelan.
 During his investment-banking career Mr. Flynn primarily worked with technology and health care companies.
 At Salomon Brothers, he was responsible for the Global Software and Internet investment banking activities.
 Previously Mr. Flynn worked for Arthur Young and Company in the High Technology practice.
 Mr. Flynn previously served as a regent at St. John's University and as chairman of The Preserve Company.
 He is also a member of the board of directors of the DAPER Fund at Stanford University as well as a number of privately held companies.
 He is a graduate of Saint John's University in Collegeville, Minnesota and received an MBA from Harvard Business School.
-Our board of directors has concluded that Mr. Flynn's extensive familiarity with the financial and investment management industries and experience evaluating technology-related companies provides our board of directors with valuable insight and perspective, and that therefore he is qualified to serve as a member of our board of directors.
+Mr. Flynn's extensive familiarity with the financial and investment management industries and experience evaluating technology-related companies provides our board of directors with valuable insight and perspective.